Get Started on Your Graduate Degree Online Today!

 • Summer Semester – May 15

 Students seeking full admission into the Master of Science in Conservation Education program should apply as a classified student.
-Non-degree seeking students wishing to take classes offered through the program should apply as an Unclassified student.
+Non-degree seeking students wishing to take classes offered through the program should apply as an Unclassified or non-degree seeking student.

 An applicant for admission to graduate study must hold a bachelor's degree from a fully recognized four-year educational institution that has unconditional accreditation with appropriate regional accrediting agencies.
 They must meet the admission requirements of the Graduate School and the Master of Science in Conservation Education program.